despaintroy/ECE1400-Recitation/Week 01 - Hello World/readme.md

 # Working with the Command Line (Cygwin)

 Note: This covers very basic usage of the commands we used in recitation as well as a few extras that may be useful to you.
-There's a lot more you can do with them, so look them up online if you're interested!
+There's a lot more you can do with them, so look these up online if you're interested!

 <br>